 For single trip cover, your policy benefits, including cancellation will start from the time that you actually buy your policy.
 So, you’ll be covered straight away should anything happen.

 Annual multi-trip policies work a little differently.
 Your policy benefits will begin from the start date of your cover, not from when you buy your policy.
-So, if you are taking out annual multi-trip cover, consider starting your policy as soon as you coon, so you aren’t caught out should the worst happen.
+So, if you're taking out annual multi-trip cover, consider starting your policy as soon as you can, so you aren’t caught out should the worst happen.

 Can I get travel insurance for cancellation only?